CSS-SWZ/AssignItemsDamage/readme.md

 Add a check to see if the weapon is a trigger_hurt.

-This way you will avoid problems with ghost knockback (zombiereloaded), farm points in the statistics plugin (hlstats).
+This way you will avoid problems with Zombie:Reloaded (ghost boost zm), TopDefenders, HLstatsX (farm damage, points).

 ```ini
 // Checking trigger_hurt in player_hurt callback